neringabickmore/art-i-al/README.md

 ### Hosting Media files in AWS ###

-The *static* and *media file*s* are hosted in the [AWS S3 Bucket](https://aws.amazon.com/).
+The *static* and *media files* are hosted in the [AWS S3 Bucket](https://aws.amazon.com/).
 To host them, you need to create an account in AWS and create your S3 basket with **public access**.
 More about setting it up you can read in [Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) and this [tutorial](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html).

 [Back to content](#contents)